RediSearch/RediSearch/docs/commands/ft.search.md

 - **NOSTOPWORDS**: If set, we do not filter stopwords from the query.
 - **WITHSCORES**: If set, we also return the relative internal score of each document. this can be used to merge results from multiple instances
-- **WITHPAYLOADS**: If set, we retrieve optional document payloads (see FT.CREATE). the payloads follow the document id, and if `WITHSCORES` was set, follow the scores.
+- **WITHPAYLOADS**: If set, we retrieve optional document payloads (see `FT.CREATE`). the payloads follow the document id, and if `WITHSCORES` was set, follow the scores.
 - **WITHSORTKEYS**: Only relevant in conjunction with **SORTBY**.
 Returns the value of the sorting key, right after the id and score and /or payload if requested.
 This is usually not needed by users, and exists for distributed search coordination purposes.

-- **FILTER numeric_attribute min max**: If set, and numeric_attribute is defined as a numeric attribute in FT.CREATE, we will limit results to those having numeric values ranging between min and max. min and max follow ZRANGE syntax, and can be **-inf**, **+inf** and use `(` for exclusive ranges.
+- **FILTER numeric_attribute min max**: If set, and numeric_attribute is defined as a numeric attribute in `FT.CREATE`, we will limit results to those having numeric values ranging between min and max. min and max follow ZRANGE syntax, and can be **-inf**, **+inf** and use `(` for exclusive ranges.
   Multiple numeric filters for different attributes are supported in one query.
 - **GEOFILTER {geo_attribute} {lon} {lat} {radius} m|km|mi|ft**: If set, we filter the results to a given radius